Code-Institute-Submissions/Milestone-project-131/README.md

 The website has been tested on -

 Safari | Chrome | Firefox | validator.w3.org | jigsaw.w3.org | JSHint.com |Manual regression testing for large, medium and small breakpoints performed on the browsers above.
 All links and pages checked and validated as working.

+User Stories -
+As a new/existing user I'd like to gain inspiration to visit a new destination

+As a new/existing user I'd like to see the latest travel deals

+As a new/existing user I'd like to see useful travel tips and links

+As an existing user I'd like to access my members portal

+As a new user I'd like to sign up to be a member

+As a new/existing user I'd like to search for flights to various locations

+As a new/existing user I'd like to view weather information for various locations

+As a new/existing user I'd like to browse a map of the world

 * * * * *